We’re all in this together.

 If you are interested in subcontracting opportunities with us, please complete our Supplier Diversity and Small Business Profile Form, or contact web_smallbusiness [at] hdrinc.com (Jackie Hacker), Small Business Liaison Officer.

 We are committed to reducing our environmental impact through the use of sustainable business practices.
 We continually examine our day-to-day activities to determine where we can make business improvements that deliver long-term sustainable value.
 We set measurable goals and assess the results to see how we should move forward.

-One target we have set is to reduce GHG emission levels 20 percent by 2020 from our 2011 baseline, adjusted for growth.
-Our emissions reductions from 2011-2017 were nearly 5.0 percent.
+One target we have set is to reduce GHG emission levels 20% by 2020 from our 2011 baseline, adjusted for growth.
+Our emissions reductions from 2011-2018 were more than 10%.
 We are working to achieve this reduction through targeted operational initiatives, as well as educational and awareness.
 Some recently implemented strategies include:

 - Issuing a company-wide Waste Prevention and Recycling Standard, to reduce the amount and type of waste that goes into landfills.

 - Completing a materiality assessment and using it to inform our 2018 Sustainability + Corporate Responsibility Report.

 - Continuing to work with meeting venues to introduce composting, promote reuse and enhance recycling efforts.